testflows/TestFlows-Asserts/README.rst

 to produce a detailed error message.

-  Therefore, if the assertion statement has a side effect it might not work as expected when assertion fails.
+  Therefore, if the assertion statement has a side effect it might not work as expected when an assertion fails.

 In the pytest_ framework, this problem_ is solved by rewriting the original assertion.